 The addition of make-up and hair colouring can also produce more or less radiant energy, enhancing or reducing feminine beauty, colour harmony and the range of harmonising colour tones.
 Tanning can also produce more radiant energy for particular skin types by enhancing colour and providing a more animated and vibrant look.
 It is, however, imperative to apply sun protection and not overexpose skin to the sun as it can have negative long-term effects.

-If the whites of the eyes have changed colour from white to a reddish or yellow tinge, there will be a minimal effect on overall colour harmony; however, the reddish or yellow tinge can highlight similar red or yellow colours and create an unattractive, unnatural reflection on the skin.
+If the whites of the eyes have changed colour to a reddish or yellow tinge, there will be a minimal effect on overall colour harmony; however, the reddish or yellow tinge can highlight similar red or yellow colours and create an unattractive, unnatural reflection on the skin.

 Human colouring becomes darker from birth, with melanin production peaking after puberty.
 Most people reach their darkest baseline skin and hair colour around the age of 30, after which they begin to pale.
 Melanin production falls by 10 to 20 per cent each decade after the age of 30, resulting in a loss of intensity in skin, hair and eye colour.